kelzheng/bloqit/README.md

 - The outcome of the qubits are **mapped to classical bits** ```c_0, c_1, c_2``` when we run ```meas.measure(range(3), range(3))```.
 - To visualize everything, we create ```qc```

-This helps us determine the winner of your tiny qubit duel!

-Play around with our code with colab [here](https://colab.research.google.com/drive/1nXmAMXcMyuAs2Zd9yBN-gX_5mrVIZuzS#scrollTo=_kQyhVuvO33P)
+Play around with our code with colab [here!](https://colab.research.google.com/drive/1nXmAMXcMyuAs2Zd9yBN-gX_5mrVIZuzS#scrollTo=_kQyhVuvO33P)